Proxie1337/train-kiosk/README.md

 A basic command-line simulation for a train ticket dispensary.

-This is just a draft program, which is missing a couple of features.
-However, it should show you the general gist of how to program a basic train kiosk system.
+This is just a draft program, which is missing a couple of features, however it should show you the general gist of how to program a basic train kiosk system.
+There are multiple approaches you could take, however, this is just the way I chose to do it for this particular draft piece.

 Feel free to have a look at the code and try it out yourself, or use it to go back and reference over.

-If you do use it, please try to avoid using the same names for the variables and objects so Brendan doesn't think we're plagiarising.